Jean-LouisH/jean-louish.github.io/README.md

 # Just For Fun

-These are Developed for My Use Only.
-Most of These May be Useless or Unrealistic in Scope or Utility, but Might Have Some Aesthetic, Code or Designs of Interest to Others.
+These are developed for my use only.
+Most of these may be useless or unrealistic in scope or utility, but might have some aesthetic, code or designs of interest to others.

 ## [Lania](https://github.com/Jean-LouisH/Lania)

 ![Screenshot](https://raw.githubusercontent.com/Jean-LouisH/Lania/master/Documentation/Images/Screenshot.gif)

-My Hobbyist and Experimental 2D/3D Game Engine.
+My hobbyist and experimental 2D/3D game engine.

 ## [Libretti](https://github.com/Jean-LouisH/Libretti)